 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes, the intent of which was to simplify the presentation of deferred taxes by requiring all deferred tax assets and liabilities to be classified as noncurrent on an entity's balance sheet.
 ASU No. 2015-17 was to have become effective for the first interim period of the fiscal year beginning after December 15, 2016, and early adoption is permitted.
 Upon adoption, the ASU may be applied prospectively or retrospectively.
 The Company elected to early-adopt ASU No. 2015-17 effective as of April 4, 2016 using a prospective application.
-As such, the prior period presented in the accompanying consolidated financial statements has not been adjusted.
-The adoption of the ASU on April 4, 2016 resulted in the reclassification as of July 3, 2016 of \$886,000 in deferred tax assets from current to non-current in the accompanying condensed consolidated balance sheets.
+As such, the condensed consolidated balance sheet presented as of April 3, 2016 in the accompanying consolidated financial statements has not been adjusted.
+The adoption of the ASU on April 4, 2016 resulted in the reclassification in the accompanying unaudited condensed consolidated balance sheet as of January 1, 2017 of \$454,000 in deferred tax assets from current to non-current.
 The adoption of the ASU did not have an impact on the Company's results of operations.